Bev & Bites

 Refuge Brewery specializes in brewing handcrafted ales in the traditional Belgian style while also getting creative with porters, brown ales and hefeweizens.

 St Archer Brewing Co is based in San Diego and believes the craft beer experience happens where art and science meet.Their company was founded by a unique strain of creative talent – world class brewers, artists, musicians, professional surfers, skateboarders and snowboarders.

-Salem Ranch Farms – They are from Lucerene Valley and are certified organic.
-Chef Igor goes to them weekly because of their hospitality and amazing produce.
-They carry Asian pears, dried juju beans ( used in Asian culture for its healing properties and powerful immune booster), ginger, shallots, garlic, spinach, pears, and apples.
-They have some of the best Asian pears Chef Igor has ever eaten.
+Salem Ranch Farms – This certified organic farm in Lucerene Valley carries Asian pears, dried juju beans (used in Asian culture for its healing properties and powerful immune booster), ginger, shallots, garlic, spinach, pears, and apples.

 Since the beginning, Temecula Olive Oil Company has been family-owned and operated, committed to using only California olives to make the highest quality olive oil.
 On our olive ranch, we practice sustainable agriculture, growing and harvesting a wide variety of olives, which we hand press using traditional methods to produce fresh, full-flavored extra virgin olive oil.

 Vintage Natural Beef chooses family-owned ranches that are committed to raising natural beef to a highter level of purity.
 And are committed to verifying that the cattle meet the following requirements with regular audits – no added hormones ever, raised without antibiotics, humanely raised and handled and fed 100% vegetarian diet.

 *All menus listed are samples and subject to change often.